 Legitimate Medical Malpractice Claims

 Simply because you’ve experienced an injury while being cared for by a doctor doesn’t mean you have a case for medical malpractice.
 Whether you may ask a court for compensation because of your suffering depends on three factors.
-Here are the elements you need in order to sue, as explained by an Indianapolis, IN medical malpractice lawyer from Ward & Ward Law Firm.
+Here are the elements you need in order to sue, as explained by an medical malpractice lawyer from Ward & Ward Law Firm.

 For a judge to entertain your argument, you must have evidence that the individual treating you acted in an irresponsible manner.
 An example would be a surgeon leaving a foreign object inside of you during an operation.
 This scenario requires further surgery and creates additional pain, emotional trauma, and medical expense.
 One could make a strong argument that your doctor should be required to pay for this added care.
 Another case would be if your doctor was intoxicated or deliberately careless during treatment.
 In these types of instances, social media posts demonstrating that there was a lack of concern for your wellbeing, such as pictures of nurses using their phones or being distracted, would help you win in court.